sharetribe/flex-docs/src/docs/concepts-development/console-overview/index.md

 manipulating the data on your marketplace.
 Each marketplace is specifically related to an environment.
 Each organization can have multiple environments.
 By default, there are three environments to
-consider: test, development (dev) and live.
-Each environment has its own data and therefore the information that you can view and manipulate through Console will be exclusively related to the environment that you are working with.
-This means that the development environment’s data in Console is completely separate from the data in the live environment’s Console.
+consider: Test, Development (Dev) and Live.
+Each environment has its own data, and therefore the information that you can view and manipulate through Console will be exclusively related to the environment that you are working with.
+This means that the Development environment data in Console is completely separate from the data in the Live environment’s Console.

-When you open your account, you have immediate access to the test and development environments within the organization.
-Eventually, when you are ready to launch your marketplace, you can request a live environment setup.
+When you open your account, you have immediate access to the Test environment within the organization, and you can enable a Development environment when you want to start customizing your marketplace with code.
+Eventually, when you are ready to launch your marketplace, you can request a Live environment setup.

-When you interact and create new users, listings, and transactions with your [test application](https://console.sharetribe.com), you will see the data in the test environment.
-While you cannot modify the code of the test environment, you can start playing around with it and see the changes you make reflected in the test environment’s Console.
+When you interact and create new users, listings, and transactions with your [test application](https://console.sharetribe.com), you will see the data in the Test environment.
+While you cannot modify the code of the Test environment, you can start playing around with it and see the changes you make reflected in the Test environment’s Console.
 You can create users, new listings, and even transactions and reviews.
 You can also configure your marketplace without code.